Current Service Contract Highlights

 ANZACS-QI is a unique clinical registry and quality improvement tool for the management of people with Acute Coronary Syndrome (ACS) and other cardiac problems, admitted to hospitals across New Zealand.

 It is a clinician-led initiative managed by NIHI and delivered in partnership with District Health Boards, the Ministry of Health and Enigma Solutions Limited.

 ANZACS-QI supports the evidence-based management of ACS patients by securely gathering quality-audited clinical data on every suspected ACS patient in New Zealand.
 By May 2016 over 25,000 people with ACS and over 50,000 people referred for coronary angiography had been registered in the ANZACS-QI database.

 The trial is funded by the Ministry of Health.
 For more information please contact Professor Chris Bullen

 TextMATCH is a free text message programme being run in WDHB and ADHB, specific to the nutritional and physical activity needs of New Zealand women and families.
 It has been developed at the National Institute for Health Innovation for the Māori, Pacific, Asian and South Asian communities during pregnancy through to 2 years of age.

 TextMATCH involves up to three messages a week and is available in different versions depending on culture, language or whether they are the mother or another family member.
 A person can be referred at any time to the programme and where they start in the programme is dependent on their due date or their child’s date of birth.
 There are 16 versions of TextMATCH developed incorporating different cultures, languages and also the person’s relationship to the baby.
-To date over 800 woman and other family members have signed up for TextMATCH.
+To date over 4000 women and other family members have signed up for TextMATCH.

-For more information please contact Jacqui Grey
+You can sign up for the service here, or for more information please contact Jacqui Grey

 Bariatric Surgery Registry (BSR)